Electric Scooter Safety – Avoid Accidents With This Complete 17-Step Checklist

 Whenever possible, avoid dense traffic.
 If necessary, go the longer route even.
 That might save you time anyway.

 An electric scooter is very maneuverable and can go through traffic easily.
-Still, that doesn’t make sneaking through rows of cars stuck on a red light a good idea.
+Still, that doesn’t make sneaking through rows of cars stuck at a red light a good idea.

 Xiaomi M365 Pro User Manual Page against riding in the rain